lbryio/lbry.com/content/news/126-casuallyexplained.md

 ---
 You’ve seen a few of his videos floating around the LBRY homepage.
 But it’s time we formally introduce you.
 Or at least make a vague attempt, and if you don’t like each other, that’s okay.

-A regular on the front page of reddit and one of the funniest channels in existence, it’s a pleasure to introduce the ongoing adventures of…
+A regular on the front page of Reddit and one of the funniest channels in existence, it’s a pleasure to introduce the ongoing adventures of…

 ![Casually Explained](/img/news/casually-blog-inline.jpg)